Skip to main content

 Approach

-For a selection of relevant hardwoods, samples from the scientific collection and other documented sources are processed into realistic training and test specimens.
-In the slide scanning microscope specially acquired for this project, 100 slides can be inserted simultaneously.
+For a selection of relevant timbers, samples from the scientific collection and other documented sources are processed into realistic training and test specimens.
+In the slide scanning microscope specially acquired for the previous project, 100 slides can be inserted simultaneously.
 Automated microscopic images are then taken in multiple focal planes over the entire slide area.
 These images represent the important data basis of the project.
-In these images, the cells that are essential for the identification of the wood genus by wood anatomists are labeled.
+In these images, the characteristic morphological features that are essential for the identification of the wood genus by wood anatomists are labeled.
 Machine learning systems are trained and validated with these at the ITWM.

-Microscopic images of fibrous materials can already be analyzed by the first prototype of a graphical user interface.
-The machine-learning system can currently only identify nine hardwoods with whose references it has been trained.
+Microscopic images of fibrous materials can already be analyzed by the first prototype user interface developed in the previous project.
+The machine-learning systems can already identify eleven hardwood species with whose references they have been trained.
 Below you can see how the cells that are important for identification are first detected in the image and then classified.
-The cells identified by the system can then be checked for validity by wood anatomists.
+The identified cells can then be checked for plausibility by wood anatomists.

 Our Research Questions